- Just one in 12 people manage to keep the promises they made toasting in the New Year.

 “Without goals, it’s like you’re a ship sailing without a destination,” says Lal.

 Go back: Review and re-read your goals to embed them in your memory.

 Remind: Write them into the Notes function of your mobile phone so you will see them each time you go to Notes.

-Share: Lal shares her goals with her partner, Rahul Narayan, who reminds her of them from time to time, helping keep her on track.
+Share: Lal shares her goals with her friends to keep her on track.